Building a Custom Query Router with HAProxy

 Can HAProxy route based on SQL query content?

 How does HAProxy handle cross-shard joins?
 HAProxy cannot execute joins.
-It routes traffic to a designated aggregator node or requires application-level query decomposition to fetch and merge results client-side.
+It routes connections to a designated aggregator node or requires application-level query decomposition to fetch and merge results client-side.

 Does HAProxy support database connection pooling?
 No, HAProxy routes raw TCP streams.
-Pair it with PgBouncer, ProxySQL, or a similar database proxy for true connection pooling, query caching, and advanced transaction management.
+Pair it with PgBouncer (PostgreSQL) or ProxySQL (MySQL) for true connection pooling, query caching, and advanced transaction management.